-A Deckhand is an entry-level position, the role can vary from yacht to yacht however, the first responsibility for a Deckhand is the meticulous cleaning and maintenance of the exterior of the yacht, which must be kept in pristine condition at all times!
+A Deckhand is an entry-level position, and the role can vary from yacht to yacht.
+However, the first responsibility for a Deckhand is the meticulous cleaning and maintenance of the exterior of the yacht, which must be kept in pristine condition at all times.

-How much does a Dechand make on a Superyacht?
+1. How much does a Deckhand make on a Superyacht?

-A Deckhands salary ranges between €2,000 to €3,500 a month, the average is €2,500.
-Almost all Superyachts pay is in Euro’s.
+A Deckhand’s salary ranges between €2,000 to €3,500 a month, though the average is €2,500.
+Almost all Superyachts pay is in Euros.
 The salary can depend on many factors, the main one being the yacht’s “crew” budget.

 Your total salary can also depend on whether you work on a charter or private yacht.
 On a charter yacht, it is customary for charter guests to tip the crew, the tip is normally around 10% of the charter fee.
 Chartering a Superyacht can set you back anywhere from €250,000 to €1 million per week.

 Tips are split evenly between the crew and on average your tip can be anything from €2,000 – €5,000 for a week’s charter.
 Tips are paid on top of your monthly salary.
 Our guide on Superyacht salaries will explain more.
 Remember, you live onboard the yacht so there are very few living expenses.

 2. Is my salary as a Deckhand tax-free?